Danish Pancakes

 - In a large bowl, whisk together the flour, baking powder, salt, and sugar.

-- Spoon 1 tablespoon of batter into each well, followed by 1 teaspoon of fruit preserves in the center of each pancake and top with additional 1 tablespoon of batter.
-Cook until the bottoms are golden brown and the edges are somewhat set, about 3-5 minutes.
-Using 2 wooden skewers (or forks but I found skewers work much easier), flip the pancakes over and cook until golden and crispy, about 3 minutes more.
-Transfer to a plate and repeat with the remaining batter.
+- Spoon 1 tablespoon of batter into each well, followed by 1 teaspoon of fruit preserves in the center of each pancake, and top with an additional 1 tablespoon of batter.
+Cook until the bottoms are golden brown and the edges are somewhat set.
+Using 2 wooden skewers, flip the pancakes over and cook until golden brown all around and cooked through.

 Notes